 Ohhhh sushi, our downfall.
 We used to order sushi twice a month as a reward for anything.
 We were very happy!
 But the piggy bank was left empty.

-The same applies for avocado toast or whatever else you can’t live without.
+The same applies to avocado toast or whatever else you can’t live without.
 Learn how to make it.

 Seriously take a pencil and paper and write it all down.
 Now calculate and be surprised at how much you can save for future travel.

 Learn how to make delicious lunches at home and take it with you!
 Motivate yourself by using colorful lunchboxes

 7. Digital: There is a net decrease in magazine and newspaper subscriptions, but if you’ve kept yours, then cancel them.